Skip to Main Content

 Your cat may sniffle or sneeze if they have a cold.
 Cat colds are triggered by an upper respiratory infection (URI) caused by a virus or bacteria.

 Similar to human colds, cat colds are contagious.
-This means that outdoor cats are more likely to find themselves with the cold virus than indoor cats since they will be more likely to interact with other cats. the same goes for cats that spend time in boarding facilities.
+This means that outdoor cats are more likely to find themselves with the cold virus than indoor cats since they will be more likely to interact with other cats.
+The same goes for cats that spend time in boarding facilities.

 It's important to know that cat colds cannot be transmitted to humans (and conversely, you cannot transmit a human cold to a cat).